davepinch/pinchy.cc/content/topics/places/washington-census-designated-places/esperance/en.wikipedia.org.md

 ---
 title: "Esperance, Washington (Wikipedia)"
 excerpt: >-
   **Esperance** is a census-designated place (CDP) in Snohomish County, Washington, United States.
 Esperance is an enclave of the city of Edmonds, Washington.
-The population was 4,007 at the 2020 census,[4] up from 3,601 at the 2010 census.
+The population was 4,007 at the 2020 census, up from 3,601 at the 2010 census.
 license: CC BY-SA 4.0
 retrieved: 2026-05-05
 type: website